alejandrosoares/minify-python/minify/README.md

 - In <b>prod</b> folder there will be copy of <b>my_project</b> with the minified files and compressed images.
 - <b>source_path</b> and <b>destination_path</b> are taken from parent folder of minify folder.
 - By default the copy of project is created inside of a folder named <b>prod</b> and the optimization quality is of 65.
-These and others parameters can be changed minify/settings.py
+These and others parameters can be changed minify/settings.py.

-# Project Files description
+## Project Files description
 ```
 minify/
 │  minify.py: main file that containing project logic.
 │  settings.py: file that contain the configurations.
 │  utils.py: file that contain helper functions for minify.py
 ```
+## Contributing
+Any pull request are welcome.

+### Where could we continue?
+- Perform unit tests.
+- Join css files into a main css file.
+- Use some API service to convert images to webp format.

+I plan to do these tasks in the future, but if you want we can do them together.

-# Resources
+## Resources

 https://www.toptal.com/developers/cssminifier/python